Top 10 Online ERP software

 2022.
 Chinese ERP startup Dianxiaomi raises $110M

-Dianxiaomi, a startup which is making the software that allows Chinese exporters to more easily figure out what to sell and how to sell, has secured $110 million in a Series D funding.
-Dianxiaomi creates a suite of enterprise resource planning (ERP) software for Chinese vendors on Wish, Amazon, eBay, AliExpress, Shopee, Lazada and the like.
-The target users are small and medium-sized sellers with 5,000 orders per day or less.
-The SaaS provider itself is expanding overseas as well.
-It’s launched localized ERP products for sellers in Southeast Asia and Latin America, respectively.
-Globally, it claims to be serving 1.5 million users and has partnered with some 50 e-commerce platforms.
-In Southeast Asia, it has amassed 430,000 users that are selling within the booming region.
+Dianxiaomi, a startup that develops software enabling Chinese exporters to streamline their product selection and sales strategies, has successfully raised $110 million in Series D funding.
+Dianxiaomi offers an enterprise resource planning (ERP) software suite designed specifically for Chinese vendors operating on platforms like Wish, Amazon, eBay, AliExpress, Shopee, Lazada, and others.
+The target audience comprises small and medium-sized sellers who manage up to 5,000 orders daily.
+In addition to its domestic operations, the SaaS provider is expanding its presence internationally.
+It has introduced localized ERP products for sellers in Southeast Asia and Latin America, respectively.
+Dianxiaomi claims to serve approximately 1.5 million users globally and has established partnerships with around 50 e-commerce platforms.
+In Southeast Asia alone, it boasts a user base of 430,000 sellers who are actively participating in the thriving regional market.

 2022.
 Open-source/cloud ERP provider Axelor raised €10M